 The impairment loss calculation resembles the one explained above for the observed segment except that for the IBNO segment, where the account is currently up to date, the loss propensity represents the percentage of such cases that are expected to miss a payment in the appropriate emergence period and which will ultimately be written off.
-Where the account is delinquent, the loss propensity represents the percentage of such cases that percentage of such cases that will ultimately be written off.
+Where the account is delinquent, the loss propensity represents the percentage of such cases that will ultimately be written off.